nero/nero.github.io/_posts/2021-03-23-rms-cancellation.md

 Richard M. Stallman is indeed a controversial figure, he resigned from his position as the FSF president in 2019.
 In 2021, he re-joined the FSF board of directory.

-This made alot of people angry.
+This made a lot of people angry.
 This post is not about RMS, but about these angry people.
 Some of these people created a website to remove RMS again:

 [https://rms-open-letter.github.io/](https://rms-open-letter.github.io/).
 Take a minute to read this.